actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 ```
 In this new add1() test, we test the null hypothesis $H_0$: $\text{lm(Price ~ Decor)}$ on $H_a$ that is the single term additional models building up on $H_0$.
 I will not elaborate further on the structure of the $H_0$ and $H_a$.
 Reader can try to understand what every row tests for based on the explanation of the first add1() output above.

-We see that "Food", "Service" and "East" are the contenders for the next variable addition due to it's significance, but the tiebreaker is broken by lower AIC value of "Food" that is $\text{lm(Price ~ Decor + Food}$.
+We see that "Food", "Service" and "East" are the contenders for the next variable addition due to it's significance, but the tiebreaker is broken by lower AIC value of "Food" that is $\text{lm(Price ~ Decor + Food)}$.
 Update the regression model as below by adding "Food".

 ```r